SUISA: a short history

 1924 – Founding of GEFA

-On 6 July 1924, one year after the coming into force of the new copyright law and the founding of MECHANLIZENZ, the Swiss society for performance rights, GEFA, was founded in Olten.
-The society was run by STV, the Swiss association of sound artists (STV), in cooperation with the Swiss society of popular authors, composers, and publishers, the association of Swiss music dealers and publishers, and other groups.
+On 6 July 1924, one year after the new copyright act became law and MECHANLIZENZ was established, GEFA, the Swiss society for performance rights, was founded.
+The society was run by the Swiss association of sound artists (STV) in cooperation with the Swiss society of popular authors, composers, and publishers, the association of Swiss music dealers and publishers, and other groups.

 1941 – GEFA becomes SUISA

-The new collective administration law of 1941 provided that a single society would be empowered to collectively manage the rights of authors of non-dramatic music, that this society needed State approval, and that it would operate under federal oversight.
+The new collective administration act of 1941 provided that only one society would be empowered to collectively manage the rights of authors of non-dramatic music, that this society needed State approval, and that it would operate under federal oversight.
 As a result, GEFA was converted from an association into a cooperative society.
-SUISA first started operating on 1 January 1942.
+And its name was changed to SUISA.
+The name is a shortening of the words SUISse Auteurs.

-The SUISA branch in Lausanne also incorporated the film department which was - and still is - responsible for cinema theatres, film producers and television advertisers across Switzerland as a whole.
+In 1946, SUISA’s Board decided to open a branch in Lausanne for collections and to serve its members in French-speaking Switzerland.
+The Lausanne branch also incorporated the film department which was responsible for cinema theatres, film producers and television advertisers across Switzerland as a whole.

-MECHANLIZENZ was visibly hard put to gain recognition.
-Most of its members were also members of SUISA, and they compared the services offered by the two societies.
-In 1958, MECHANLIZENZ was attached to SUISA but both societies retained their legal independence.
+Most members of MECHANLIZENZ were also members of SUISA, and they compared the services offered by the two societies.
+In 1958, MECHANLIZENZ was attached to SUISA, but both societies retained their legal independence.
 The full merger came quite a few years later.
 The merger agreement was approved by the general meetings of the two societies on 14 June 1980.

-The Confédération Internationale des Sociétés d’Auteurs et Compositeurs instructed SUISA to prepare a list of all composers, lyricists, and music publishers affiliated with one of the authors’ societies.
-The directory would soon comprise over one million names.
-Since 1997, this directory has been called the IPI List (Interested Parties Information) and can be accessed online by all rightholders.
+CISAC, the International Confederation of Societies of Authors and Composers (Confédération Internationale des Sociétés d’Auteurs et Compositeurs) instructed SUISA to prepare a list of all composers, lyricists, and music publishers affiliated with a collective administration society.
+This is how the CAE directory came into being; it would soon comprise the names of more than one million authors and publishers.
+Since 1997, the directory has been called the IPI List (Interested Parties Information) and can be accessed online by all rightholders.

 2002 - Branch in Lugano